Legislative Report

 Introduced: 2/14/2024

 Summary: Existing law, the Knox-Keene Health Care Service Plan Act of 1975, provides for the licensure and regulation of health care service plans by the Department of Managed Health Care, and makes a willful violation of the act a crime.
 Existing law provides for the regulation of health insurers by the Department of Insurance.
-This bill would require a health care service plan or insurer to provide to each legal guardian of a patient, enrollee, or insured, 10 to 18 years of age, a written or electronic notice regarding the benefits of a behavioral health and wellness screening, as defined.
-The bill would require a health care service plan or insurer to provide the notice on an annual basis.
+This bill would require a health care service plan, except as specified, or health insurer to provide to enrollees and insureds a written or electronic notice regarding the benefits of a behavioral health and wellness screening, as defined, for children and adolescents 8 to 18 years of age.
+The bill would require a health care service plan or insurer to provide the notice annually.
 Because a violation of the bill’s requirements relative to a health care service plan would be crimes, the bill would impose a state-mandated local program.
 This bill contains other related provisions and other existing laws.

 AB 2770